elherold/TensorflowFinalProject/README.md

 # TensorflowFinalProject
-Mitigating Discriminating Bias in Hate-speech Classification
+Leveraging Alterations in Embedding Subspaces to Mitigate Bias in Detecting Harmful Speech using Long Short-Term Memory Models.

 ## File contents: